-Then we remove elements in $\mathbf{Z}_1^{\prime}$ and $\mathbf{Z}_2^{\prime}$ that are not in $\Pa(Y)$ and show that it is equal to Equation~\eqref{eqution:WCDE}.
-Since all parents of $Y$ are already included in the conditioning set, doing so does not affect the expectation:
+\paragraph{Step 3: Simplification to WCDE} Then we remove elements in $\mathbf{Z}_1^{\prime}$ that are not in $\Pa(Y)$ and show that it is equal to Equation~\eqref{eqution:WCDE}.

+The first equality expands the conditioning sets to include $\mathbf{M}'$; the second removes non-parent variables in $\mathbf{Z}_1'$ without changing the expectation (all parents of $Y$ are already conditioned on); the third marginalizes out $\mathbf{Z}_1$; the fourth swaps the order of integration over $\C$ and $\mathbf{M}'$ ; and the fifth uses the CDE identification with mediator $\mathbf{M}'$: since $\C$ satisfies the graphical conditions for identifying the CDE with mediator $\mathbf{M}'$.
+This yields the WCDE in Equation~\eqref{eqution:WCDE}.

-This completes the first part of this proof. \paragraph{Necessity of the Graphical Criteria} We now prove that the adjustment criteria are not only sufficient but also necessary.
-Since the necessity of the first three adjustment criteria for identifying the Controlled Direct Effect ($\mathrm{CDE}$) has already been established in \citet{vanderweele2011controlled}, we focus here on showing that the \textbf{fourth adjustment criterion} is also necessary for identifying the Weighted Controlled Direct Effect.
+\paragraph{Necessity of the Graphical Criteria} We now show that the adjustment criteria are not only sufficient but also necessary.
+By definition, The necessity of Condition~\ref{condition:mediator_path} follows directly from the definition of the CDE, which requires blocking all mediator paths between $A$ and $Y$.
+By definition, Condition~\ref{condition:cde} is necessary (we discuss specific conditions that could lead to necessary and sufficient VAS for CDE in Section~\ref{app:cde-id}).
+We therefore focus on demonstrating that the \textbf{third adjustment criterion} is also necessary for a given set $\mathbf{Z}$ to qualify as a valid adjustment set for the WCDE.

-Assume we have an adjustment set $\mathbf{Z}$ that satisfies the first three criteria, but violates the fourth criterion with respect to $(A,Y)$ in graph $\mathcal{G}$.
+Assume we have an adjustment set $\mathbf{Z}$ that satisfies the first three criteria, but violates the third criterion with respect to $(A,Y)$ in graph $\mathcal{G}$.
 Define the following subsets:

 Note that $\Pa(Y) \setminus \{A\}$ is a valid adjustment set for identifying $\WCDE$.
 We compare $\mathrm{WCDE}_{\Pa(Y)\setminus A}$ with $\mathrm{WCDE}_{\mathbf{Z}}$ and consider their difference:

 We first analyze the term $T_{a}(\Pa(Y) \setminus \{A\}) - T_{a}(\mathbf{Z})$: